karlospn/mytechramblings-site-source-code/content/posts/testing-private-dns-resolution-over-a-p2s-vpn-using-azure-dns-private-resolver.md

 <add-img>

-Using an IaaS DNS Forwarder is the de facto solution nowadays to resolve private DNS zones.The DNS Forwarder/Proxy can be hosted on a virtual machine or on a container within ACI or AKS.
+Using a DNS Forwarder is the de facto solution nowadays to resolve private DNS zones and it works fine.
+The main pain point here is this DNS forwarder/proxy ends up being piece of software you need to setup properly and maintain, which is even worse if you're using a VM insted of the containerized approach, because you'll need to update the underlying OS.

+Also it is quite possible that you want to set it up to have high availability too.

+As I have said before this approach works fine, but right now seems to be a better solution available.

 # Solution 3: Use Azure Private DNS Resolver